izikeros/blog/content/posts/posts/2023/2023-04-14-kernelshap_and_treeshap.md

 ### KernelShap advantages and limitations
 KernelShap has several **advantages**:

 - It can be applied to any black-box model, regardless of its architecture or training algorithm.
 - It provides a unified measure of feature importance that is consistent across different models.
 - It takes into account the interactions between features.

 However, KernelShap also has some **limitations**:

 - It can be computationally expensive, especially for high-dimensional data or complex models.
 - It requires a large number of samples to provide accurate estimates of the Shapley values.

 <a id="treeshap"></a>
 ## TreeShap

 TreeShap is a model-specific explanation method designed for tree-based models, such as decision trees, random forests, and gradient boosting machines.
 Like KernelShap, it is based on Shapley values, but it exploits the structure of tree-based models to compute the values efficiently.

-TreeShap computes the exact Shapley values for each feature by recursively traversing the decision tree, attributing contributions to each feature as it moves down the tree.
+TreeShap **computes the exact Shapley values for each feature by recursively traversing the decision tree**, attributing contributions to each feature as it moves down the tree.
 It uses a dynamic programming approach to avoid redundant calculations and reduce the computational complexity.

 <a id="steps-1"></a>
 ### Steps